UGA Specific Information for Entertainment and Media Studies

 • For additional information on internships and job opportunities, look out for emails sent every Tuesday on the Grady Career Services Update listserv.
 If you are not on that listserv, sign up for the Grady job leads listserv here.

-• Follow @UGAGradyCareers for timely job postings and career advice, run by the Grady College Office of Experiential Learning.
+• Follow @UGAGradyCareers on Twitter for timely job postings and career advice, run by the Grady College Office of Experiential Learning and the UGA Career Center Grady College Career Consultant.

 Additional Career Research Resources